arvidn/libtorrent/trunk/docs/manual.rst

 that are ready to replace a failing node, it will be replaced immediately, this limit is only used to clear out nodes that don't have any node that can replace them.

+``max_torrents`` is the total number of torrents to track from the DHT.
+This is simply an upper limit to make sure malicious DHT nodes cannot make us allocate an unbounded amount of memory.

+``max_feed_items`` is the total number of feed items to store from the DHT.
+This is simply an upper limit to make sure malicious DHT nodes cannot make us allocate an unbounded amount of memory.

 ``restrict_routing_ips`` determines if the routing table entries should restrict entries to one per IP.
 This defaults to true, which helps mitigate some attacks